 It's all in the capsaicin health benefits.

-Wild leeks and peppadews are the start of our eight colors eggs Florentine; you don't get a more delicious and healthy breakfast.
+Wild leeks and growing peppadews are the start of our eight colors eggs Florentine; you don't get a more delicious and healthy breakfast.
 I like it quite soupy on toast made from our artisan bread; the wife likes it dry, but either way we both love it.

 It's purely anecdotal but I'm convinced that it's foods like this that make us able to enjoy a life without medication.
 Plenty of exercise too of course is important.

-Do you want to get off medication?
+Do you really want to get off medication?
 Start enjoying coloured foods every day.
 Let your food be your medicine.

 Supporting your peppadews, and other plants like the broad beans that you can see is important; those that become top heavy with fruit.